Sample Flow

 In order to assign a new non-existing option to a new product, you can provide the option to the Create Product request.

-To do this, your app can call Create Product with Create Product and assign a new option to the product by passing a the name, option_render_type and choices:
+To do this, your app can call Create Product with a new product and assign a new option to the product by passing a the name, option_render_type and choices:

 Copy